pakpuk/BMI_app/README.md

 ## 📱 Overview

-The **BMI App** is a mobile-first Flutter application designed to demonstrate fundamental principles in cross-platform development.
+The **BMI App** is a mobile Flutter application designed to demonstrate fundamental principles in cross-platform development.
 It provides users with an intuitive interface to calculate their BMI using height and weight inputs.

-This project is built with scalability in mind, making it an ideal foundation for anyone looking to extend features such as user profiles, data persistence, or integration with health APIs.
+This project is built with scalability in mind, making it an ideal foundation for anyone looking to extend features such as user profiles

 ---